google/WebFundamentals/src/content/en/updates/2018/12/badging-api.md

 In some cases, the OS may not allow the exact representation of the badge, in this case, the browser will attempt to provide the best representation for that device.
-For example, while the Badging API isn’t supported on Android yet, Android only ever shows a dot instead of a numeric value.
+For example, while the Badging API isn’t supported on Android, Android only ever shows a dot instead of a numeric value.

 ## Feedback {: #feedback }